TomekBor2/Playwright-tests-POM/README.md

-# Test Automation training from jaktestowac.pl
+# Test Automation training from jaktestowac.pl dd

 This is a Test Automation project based on `Playwright` and `TypeScript`.
 The tested page is a simple demo of a bank.